OhseyDev/CentreMark/README.md

-# CentreMark
-CSS and Markup rendering engine in C
+# CSS and Markup hardware-accelerated rendering engine in C